znicholasbrown/ai_66/Manual/CPSB.md

 (cheats-enabled)

- =\&gt;
+ =>

-(chat-to-all &quot;Let the cheating begin!&quot; )
+(chat-to-all "Let the cheating begin!" )

 )

-Other facts are more complex and require you to supply additional data that is used by the fact – information like the civilization \&lt;civ\&gt; or the map size \&lt;map-size\&gt; is required.
-Any fact that lists parameters \&lt;example\&gt; requires those parameters in order to work correctly.
+Other facts are more complex and require you to supply additional data that is used by the fact – information like the civilization <civ> or the map size <map-size> is required.
+Any fact that lists parameters <example> requires those parameters in order to work correctly.

 ## Actions